jaakkytt/aws-automation/README.md

 ### 3. Run the Docker container

--v thing is important here. passing the path to your pull the latest image

-Pull the latest image and run the container passing the path to your local clone of the aws-automation repo  .
-On OS X and Ubuntu.
-Make sure you have the latest
+Pull the latest image.
-When running the container pass the full path to passing the full path to the repo clone as the argument.

     $ docker pull taavitani/aws-automation:latest

+And run the container.
+Use `-v` to mount the `/root/aws-automation` volume from the host.

     $ docker run -it -v /path/to/repo/clone:/root/aws-automation taavitani/aws-automation

 If you're on Windows.